BMichela/ADM--HW4/README.md

 Once obtained the subgraph we can calculate some centrality measures, which give us relative measures of importance in the network.
 We can consider different measures since each of them measures a different type of 'importance'.
-The degree centrality corresponds to the number or in our case to the fraction of connections, that a node has in the network.
+The degree centrality corresponds to the number of connections normalized by dividing by the maximum possible degree, which is in a simple graph n-1 (n represents the number of nodes in G).
 The closeness centrality of a node is the reciprocal of the sum of the shortest path distances from that node to all n-1 other nodes and since the sum depends on the number of nodes in the graph, the closeness is normalized by the sum of minimum possible distances n-1.
 Remark that our graph is disconnected but the algorithm we used computes the measure for each connected part separately.